 You and your roommate may not share similar views in terms of the purpose of your going to school and what makes up a good use of your time.

 You are bound to wake up in the middle of the night with your roommate coming home drunk and intoxicated.
 In a living situation like this, it can lead to more significant problems when not mitigated.

 Your roommate loves having friends over all the time.

 Do you love hanging out at different spots on campus?
-Or prefer to have your friends come over to your room to chill?
-If you fall into the former, and your roommate, the latter, expect to have conflicts between both of you.
+Or do you prefer to have your friends come over to your room to chill?
+If you fall into the former and your roommate, the latter, expect to have conflicts between both of you.

 You and your roommate have different sleeping schedules.

 Whether to study, complete homework, or for any other reason, you may be a night owl, and your roommate is a morning person.
 You love to stay up all night and sleep during the day, or vice versa.

 Regardless of your sleeping schedule, problems will occur when you and your college roommate have varying quiet hours.